 Please prepare adequately every day: Any student employees should communicate with their supervisor and their vocational staff member about any concerns you may have while at work.

 If the person cannot work for you have them sign in the back of the form (up to 4-5 persons).

-A Reminder: Job Finders is held daily in the east computer lab from 9:00 am to 10:00 am and from 4:00 pm to 5:00 pm and is reserved for those who are signed up for the lab.
-Be sure to check out employment opportunities that are posted on the wall as they are updated often.
+A Reminder: Job Finders is held Monday and Thursday.
+The Monday morning lab is from 9:00 am to 10:00 am in the West lab.
+Thursday’s evening lab is from 4:00 pm to 5:00 pm, also in the West lab.
+Both times are reserved for those who are signed up for the lab.

 Activities of the Month: Updated 6/6/2018